-In connection with the Company's IPO, the Company amended and restated its certificate of incorporation ("Amended and Restated Certificate of Incorporation"), pursuant to which the Company is authorized to issue 450,000,000 shares of common stock with a par value of \$0.001 per share.
-The Amended and Restated Certificate of Incorporation was filed with the Delaware Secretary of State, and became effective on April 8, 2014.
+Pursuant to the Company's amended and restated certificate of incorporation ("Amended and Restated Certificate of Incorporation"), which became effective on April 8, 2014 in connection with the Company's IPO, the Company is authorized to issue 450,000,000 shares of common stock with a par value of \$0.001 per share.
+As of December 31, 2015, the Company had 51,164,621 shares of common stock issued and outstanding.

 Holders of the Company's common stock are entitled to dividends, if and when declared by the board of directors.
 In the event of liquidation, dissolution or winding up, subject to the rights of the holders of any then outstanding shares of preferred stock, holders of common stock will be entitled to receive the assets and funds of the Company that are legally available for distribution.
-As of December 31, 2014, there were 49,322,498 shares of common stock issued and outstanding.